 - You must be physically fit to serve at all times and in all places.

-The next step if you want to join the French Foreign Legion is preselection.
+If you want to join the French Foreign Legion, the next step is preselection.

 If you are fit enough to complete all tests and the French Foreign Legion accepts your nomination, the first contract you will sign will be on the period for at least five years, during each subsequent conclusion of your choice for a period of six months to five years.